 Osmium Tetroxide Procedures

-Osmium Tetroxide (OsO4) is highly poisonous, even at low exposure levels, (It is also a severe oxidizer), and must be handled with appropriate precautions.
+Osmium Tetroxide (OsO4), a severe oxidizer, is highly poisonous even at low exposure levels.
+It must be handled with appropriate precautions.
 In particular, inhalation at concentrations well below those at which a smell can be perceived, can lead to pulmonary edema, and subsequent death.
 Osmium tetroxide is regarded as a substance with poor warning properties, and noticeable symptoms can take hours to appear after exposure.
 OsO4 also stains the human cornea, which can lead to blindness if proper safety precautions are not observed.

 Prior to using OsO4, the PI must ensure that all students and laboratory workers receive specific instruction regarding the hazards of osmium tetroxide as described in Section VII (1.1.4.) of the Chemical Hygiene Plan (Laboratory Safety Handbook).